gromacs/gromacs/docs/install-guide/index.rst

 priority.
 When choosing MKL, |Gromacs| will also use MKL for BLAS and LAPACK (see `linear algebra libraries`_).
 Generally, there is no advantage in using MKL with |Gromacs|, and FFTW is often faster.
+With PME GPU offload support using CUDA, a GPU-based FFT library is required.
+The CUDA-based GPU FFT library cuFFT is part of the CUDA toolkit (required for all CUDA builds) and therefore no additional software component is needed when building with CUDA GPU acceleration.

 Using FFTW
 ^^^^^^^^^^